runtimeverification/ercx-tokens/README.md

     > You can retrieve it by calling an query on the `asset()` function through the contract's [Etherscan](https://etherscan.io/) token page or some API endpoint.

-2. Retrieve the top **asset** holder (or some account that holds assets) of the asset contract taht you retrieved in the previous step.
+2. Retrieve the top **asset** holder (or some account that holds assets) of the asset contract that you retrieved in the previous step.
     > You can retrieve it under the "Holders" tab of the asset contract's [Etherscan](https://etherscan.io/) token page or by calling some API endpoint such as the one provided by [Chainbase](https://docs.chainbase.com/reference/gettoptokenholders).

 3. Assign the `address` variable `topTokenHolder` in line 111 of `src/ERCAbstract.sol` with the address that you have retrieved,